AaronRutley/minimal-admin/readme.txt

 = Features include: =
 * Overwrites a range of default wp-admin CSS with minimal styles
-* Hides the dashboard and directs admins or editors to the edit pages screen
+* Hides the dashboard and directs admin's or editor users to the edit pages screen
 * Hides non essential menu items & separators
 * Hides the WordPress admin bar (only front end)
 * Site link in the admin bar now opens in new window